-Attestation Completed (Indicate with an "X" to signal completion) If No, Expected Completion Date (mm/dd/yyyy) Market place Policy (Indicat e with an "X" if Marketp lace Policy applies) Medicaid Policy (Indicate with an "X" if Medicaid Policy applies) Eligibility Standards The state can enroll an individual in a Standard Health 7/1/2024 N/A N/A Plan who meets ALL of the following standards. Ц 7/1/2024 14/74 IV/A 305(a)(1) Resident of the State.
+Attestation Completed (Indicate with an "X" to signal completion) If No, Expected Completion Date (mm/dd/yyyy) Market place Policy (Indicat e with an "X" if Marketp lace Policy applies) Medicaid Policy (Indicate with an "X" if Medicaid Policy applies) Eligibility Standards The state can enroll an individual in a Standard Health Plan who meets ALL of the following standards. \boxtimes Click or tap to enter a date.
+N/A N/A 305(a)(1) Resident of the State.
 N/A N/A N/A N/A 305(a)(2) Citizen with household income exceeding 133 but not exceeding 200% FPL or lawfully present non-citizen ineligible for Medicaid or CHIP due to immigration status with household income below 200% FPL.
-7/1/2024 Note: When the BHP launches, Oregon intends to continue covering lawfully present non-citizens 0-138% FPL via Healthier Oregon N/A N/A 305(a)(3) Not eligible to enroll in MEC or affordable ESI.
+Note: Oregon continues to cover lawfully present non- citizens 0-138% FPL via Healthier Oregon, which CMS recognized as MEC effective July 1, 2024.
+See recognition letter sent to Oregon July 15, 2024.
+N/A N/A 305(a)(3) Not eligible to enroll in MEC or affordable ESI.
 N/A N/A N/A N/A 305(a)(4) Less than 65 years old.
 N/A N/A N/A N/A 305(a)(6) Not incarcerated other than during disposition of charges.
 N/A N/A N/A N/A Application Activities 310(a) Single streamlined application includes relevant BHP information.
-7/1/2024 N/A N/A 310(b) Application assistance, including being accessible to persons who are limited English proficient and persons who have disabilities consistent with 42 CFR435.905(b), is equal to Medicaid. ⊠ Click or tap to enter a date.
+Click or tap to enter a date.
 N/A N/A

-Attestation Completed (Indicate with an "X" to signal completion) If No, Expected Completion Date (mm/dd/yyyy) Market place Policy (Indicat e with an "X" if Marketp lace Policy applies) Medicaid Policy (Indicate with an "X" if Medicaid Policy applies) 310(c) State is permitting authorized representatives; indicate which standards will be used. ☒ Click or tap to enter a date.
-State is using certified application counselors; indicate which standards will be used. ⊠ Click or tap to enter a date.
-Eligibility Determinations and Enrollment 320(c) Indicate the standard used to determine the effective date for eligibility.
-7/1/2024 \boxtimes 320(d) Indicate the enrollment policy used in BHP (the open and special enrollment periods of the Exchange OR the continuous enrollment process of Medicaid).
-7/1/2024 335(b) Indicate the standard used for applicants to appeal an eligibility determination.
-7/1/2024 × 340(c) Indicate the standard used to redetermine BHP eligibility.
-7/1/2024 X 345 Indicate the standard to verify the eligibility of applicants for BHP.
-7/1/2024 ☒
+Attestation Completed (Indicate with an "X" to signal completion) If No, Expected Completion Date (mm/dd/yyyy) Market place Policy (Indicat e with an "X" if Marketp lace Policy applies) Medicaid Policy (Indicate with an "X" if Medicaid Policy applies) 310(b) Application assistance, including being accessible to persons who are limited English proficient and persons who have disabilities consistent with 42 CFR435.905(b), is equal to Medicaid.
+Click or tap to enter a date.
+N/A N/A 310(c) State is permitting authorized representatives; indicate which standards will be used.
+Click or tap to enter a date.
+315 State is using certified application counselors; indicate which standards will be used.
+Click or tap to enter a date. \boxtimes Eligibility Determinations and Enrollment 320(c) Indicate the standard used to determine the effective date for eligibility.
+Click or tap to enter a date. \boxtimes 320(d) Indicate the enrollment policy used in BHP (the open and special enrollment periods of the Exchange OR the continuous enrollment process of Medicaid).
+Click or tap to enter a date.
+335(b) Indicate the standard used for applicants to appeal an eligibility determination.
+Click or tap to enter a date. \boxtimes 340(c) Indicate the standard used to redetermine BHP eligibility.
+Click or tap to enter a date.
+X 345 Indicate the standard to verify the eligibility of applicants for BHP.
+Click or tap to enter a date.